lsst-tstn/tstn-019/argocd.rst

           CCHeaderService

 The `null` is how to remove producers from the ``values.yaml`` configuration.
 The ``eas`` producer changes the list of CSCs from DIMM, DSM, Environment to DSM.
 The ``test`` producer changes the site configured image tag to something different.
 The ``ccarchiver``, ``cccamera`` and ``ccheaderservice`` producers are new ones specified for this site only.

 CSC Configuration
 ~~~~~~~~~~~~~~~~~

-There are few different variants of CSC configuration as discussed previously.
 Most CSC configuration consists of Docker image information and environment variables that must be set as well as the namespace that the CSC should belong to.
 The namespace is handled in the CSC ``values.yaml`` in order to have that applied uniformly across all sites.
 An example of a simple configuration showing a specific namespace is shown below.